velexi-research/VLXI-Cookiecutter-Research/README.md

 * `lib`: directory containing source code to support the project (e.g., custom code developed for the project, utility modules, etc.)

-* `reports`: directory containing reports (in any reasonable format) that present and record final results.
-When a report is prepared as a Jupyter notebook, the notebook should be polished, contain final analysis results, and be the work product of the entire data science team.
+* `reports`: directory containing reports (in any format) that summarize research results.
+When a report is prepared as a Jupyter notebook, the notebook should be polished, contain final analysis results (not preliminary results), and is usually the work product of the entire data science team.

-* `research`: directory containing Jupyter notebooks used for research and development of ideas.
+* `research`: directory containing Jupyter notebooks used for research phase work (e.g., exploration and development of ideas, DS/ML experiments).
 Each Jupyter notebook in this directory should (1) be dated and (2) have the initials of the person who last modified it.
-  When existing notebooks are modified, they should be saved to a new file based on the modification date and initialed by the person who modified the notebook.
+When an existing notebook is modified, it should be saved to a new file with a name based on the modification date and initialed by the person who modified the notebook.

 * `template-docs`: directory containing documentation this package template

     * `template-docs/extras`: directory containing example and template files

 ------------------------------------------------------------------------------